If you’re thinking about creating a website or blog, you’ve probably heard of WordPress.

 - Hosting plan: Start at $3 per month

-- WordPress Themes: About 10k free themes, you need to pay if you want to use the premium version
+- WordPress Themes: There are over 11k free themes on the WordPress repository, you need to pay if you use the premium version (starting from $30 per year)

-- WordPress Plugins: About 60k free plugins, you need to pay if you want to use the premium version
+- WordPress Plugins: About 60k free plugins on the repository as well, you need to pay if you want to use the premium version (starting from $20 per year)

-- Page Building and Security: Lots of free plugins and services, you need to pay if you want to use the premium version
+- Page Building and Security: Lots of free plugins and services available, you need to pay if you want to use the premium version

 Website cost with WordPress.com